Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Which Route Down to Roncesvalles?
 Forest or Road?

 The Pilgrim Office in St Jean and your accommodation might recommend you that go right and take the road.
 The path down through the forest can be very steep in parts and slippery when wet.
 You might hear “left is death and right is life“.
-That’s a tad dramatic but on balance I do prefer the road.
+That’s a tad dramatic but on balance I really do prefer the road.
 The views are wonderful, you get to walk through varied terrain and forest.

 Going right, along the road you also pass by Franco’s bunkers at Ibañeta; built as a defensive barrier along the French Spanish border from the Mediterranean to the Cantabrian Sea.